 ♦ Plain old soap and water.
 Our soap of choice is Harmony Soapworks Goat Milk Soap.
 It contains only safe oils and goat milk powder.
 Soap and water, used thoroughly and with a good drying technique, can rid you of bacteria.
 If you want to go a little more hard core and use a natural antibacterial, you can …..

 ♦ Make your own anti-bacterial handwash.

 Although I do love the goat milk soap, I save it for the shower and use this home-made handwash to avoid mess!
 It has natural antibacterial properties and it’s particularly good if anyone in the family is sick with colds or gastro.
 You can use any essential oil you like for different effects and a nice aroma.

 I have two Cuisipro foam pumps, one for the bathroom and one for the kitchen.
 I add about 50ml of Dr Bronner’s Unscented Pure Castile Soap and 10 drops of Young Living Thieves Oil.
 Then I top it up with water and give a vigorous shake.
 The result is a natural, safe, anti-bacterial handwash at a fraction of the cost you buy them at the supermarket.

 ♦ Make your own natural hand sanitizer.

 Inspired by this recipe, you can make your own hand sanitizer, really easily.
 Just mix 1 cup of Dr Organic Aloe Vera Gel (or other pure aloe vera gel) with 1 tablespoon of Bragg’s Apple Cider Vinegar and 30 drops of Thieves essential oils.
 Mix everything together well and store in a glass container.
-If you can’t be bothered making up your own, you can also get a Thieves Waterless Hand Purifier already made up.
-This is really handy for those times you can’t get to soap and water to wash your hands.

 So, what is this Thieves?